 The FURA Marketing Council, led by miner FURA Gems, is launching a global coloured gemstone B2B and B2C marketing campaign to help every level of the supply chain, including retailers, realise the growing opportunity that coloured gemstones offer.

-Liz Chatelain, President of the FURA Marketing Council, will join Jewellery Outlook Editor David Brough in a webinar, entitled “How to Boost Sales of Coloured Gemstones”, starting at 2 pm UK time (8 am Austin, TX time) on Friday June 11, to discuss the global strategy.
+Liz Chatelain, President of the FURA Marketing Council, has joind Jewellery Outlook Editor David Brough in a webinar, entitled “How to Boost Sales of Coloured Gemstones”, on Friday June 11, to discuss the global strategy.

-Jewellery designer Erica Courtney will also join the event to reveal key trends in coloured gemstone-set jewellery designs.
+Jewellery designer Erica Courtney has also joined the event to reveal key trends in coloured gemstone-set jewellery designs.

 In the following interview with Jewellery Outlook, Liz Chatelain explains why the coloured gemstone marketing campaign is needed and how it will unfold.